Disclosure: I may receive commissions for purchases made through links in this post.

 If you are curious many speakers will have their social media links listed and or website.
 You can totally check them out and follow them which I highly recommend.

-In the screenshot below of the Kid Session Presenters I circled the social media link in blue for Katie so you’ll know where to look.
-Click here to see them for all the session presenters.
+In the screenshot below of the Kid Session Presenters in 2018, I circled the social media link in blue for Katie so you’ll know where to look.
+Click here to see them for all the session presenters to see 2019 speakers!

 One benefit of doing this is you will be more comfortable during the presentation.